 Does the IDSA have any affiliation with the U.S. government?

-Not directly, although we both have developed reputations for screwing people.
+although we both have developed reputations for screwing people.

 Yes, but since the applicable laws predate the wide use of the Internet, it is still possible to prosecute people for being in posession of software they legally own.